MORE BUYING GUIDES

 The optical zoom feature of this camera is so awesome that it’s hard to put into words (a lens that moves to focus on subjects).
 The P1000 can shoot images with focal lengths ranging from a wide-angle equivalent of 24mm out to 3000mm.
 That implies that this camera has an incredible 125x optical zoom, which enables you to take photographs of things at any distance as if they were up close.

-Even though this camera has an unrivalled zoom range and is very adaptable, there are a few drawbacks to keep in mind besides its cumbersome size.
+Even though this camera has an unrivaled zoom range and is very adaptable, there are a few drawbacks to keep in mind besides its cumbersome size.
 It does not come cheap, and the sensor size is comparable to that of a sensor found in a standard smartphone camera.
-Because of the tiny sensor, it has a beautiful range, making it a lot of fun to use no matter where you are or what you’re doing, whether travelling or simply watching birds in your yard.
+However, the tiny sensor has a beautiful range, making it fun to use no matter where you are or what you’re doing, whether traveling or simply watching birds in your yard.

 Connectivity options include Wi-Fi and Bluetooth, the resolution is 16.7 megapixels, and the maximum ISO is 6400.
 The optical zoom is 125 times.